DirkTorre/python_developer_roadmap/README.md

 Progress can be found in progress.ods

+TODO:
+1. binary search tree
-Continue at binary search tree, then oop dunders and decorators
+2. oop dunders
+3. (oop) decorators
+4. hash tables
+5. pytest

 NOTE TO RECRUITERS AND EMPLOYERS: I know more than listed here, and some stuff I already know.
 This is for myself.